-CEC EPHA recognizes that some students may be diagnosed with potentially life-threatening food allergies.
+CEC recognizes that some students may be diagnosed with potentially life-threatening food allergies.
 CEC policy Food Allergy addresses this issue and meets state law requirements concerning the management of food allergies and anaphylaxis among students.
-CEC EPHA encourages parents to keep a supply of the prescribed medication used to treat the food allergy/anaphylaxis at school, unless the student has an approved treatment plan that authorizes the student to carry the medication with him/her and can self-administer the medication.
-An Allergy and Asthma Action Plan form complete with Health Care Provider and parent/guardian signature is required.
-Please contact the Program Director about all food allergies or questions and related to food allergies.
+CEC encourages parents/guardians to keep a supply of the prescribed medication used to treat the food allergy/anaphylaxis at school unless the student has an approved Allergy and Anaphylaxis Emergency Care Plan and Medication Orders form that authorizes the student to carry and self-administer the medication.
+An Allergy and Anaphylaxis Emergency Care Plan and Medication Orders form.
+Please contact the Head of School to start the plan process.
+The Allergy and Anaphylaxis Emergency Care Plan and Medication Orders form must be completed and signed by the health care provider and the parent/guardian.